nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

   * The default config is to run HF applications like js8call, wsjtx and FLdigi
   * If you are **not** interested in packet and want to run an HF app then go ahead & do that now.

+### 4. For Packet Turn on Direwolf & AX.25

   * If you want to run a **packet application** or run some tests on the DRAWS board that requires _direwolf_ then enable AX.25/direwolf like this:

 ```
 cd ~/bin
 # Become root